diegochavezcarro/course-service/README.md

 **Benefits of Integration Testing:**

-Validates the interaction between integrated components.
+- Validates the interaction between integrated components.
-Detects interface issues between modules.
+- Detects interface issues between modules.
-Provides end-to-end testing scenarios.
+- Provides end-to-end testing scenarios.

+### End-to-End (E2E) Testing
+**End-to-End (E2E)** Testing involves testing the entire application flow from start to finish to ensure that the system as a whole works as expected.
+These tests simulate real user scenarios and validate that the system meets the requirements.

+**Benefits of E2E Testing:**

+- Validates the entire application workflow.
+- Ensures that the system meets business requirements.
+- Detects issues that may not be found in unit or integration tests.

 ### The Testing Pyramid
 The Testing Pyramid is a conceptual framework that highlights the different levels of testing required for a robust software application.
 It emphasizes having a large number of unit tests, fewer integration tests, and even fewer end-to-end tests.